SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

  4) Check that you can see your modulefiles with `module avail`

- 5) Load your modules and test them
+ 5) Load your modules and test them with the commands:

+ {% highlight bash %} $ whereis bwa

+ $ whereis samtools{% endhighlight %}

+ 6) Try  to

 -----------------------